AmirFeiz2001/Sharif_Workshop/README.md

 # Sharif_Workshop
-Workshop Working with data (pandas) at Sharif University of Technology.
+Instructor at Workshop Working with data (pandas) at Sharif University of Technology.
 We use google colab in this workshop, so you should have a google account.
 Click here (https://www.aparat.com/Amir_Feiz) to watch the video of this workshop.